 Chickens fart for the same reason humans and any other living organism do.
 When chickens eat their food, their bodies start the processes of digestion and absorption.

-Chickens need to get rid of these gases in healthy ways to be able to eat again, digest properly, and not have any sort of bloating or pain.
+Chickens need to get rid of these gases in healthy ways to eat again, digest properly, and not have any sort of bloating or pain.

 Chickens also fart in several ways.
 Here are the common ones.

-Plus, for humans, you need to go through a series of tests to know what you’re comfortable with and what can cause severe irritation to your stomach and increase the rate of flatulence way beyond what it should be.
+Plus, for humans, you need to go through a series of tests to know what you’re comfortable with and what can cause severe stomach irritation and increase the flatulence rate beyond what it should be.

-As for chickens, it’s been proven that canola seeds and soybeans can magnificently increase their bloating and not just the frequency of farting but the potency of the smell as well, not that any of this is in any way disgusting!
+As for chickens, it’s been proven that canola seeds and soybeans can magnificently increase their bloating and not just the frequency of farting but the potency of the smell, not that any of this is disgusting!